sarahmcevoyx/platform-engineer/README.md

 ### modules:
 The modules folder contains reusable, self-contained Terraform configs.
 Each module within this folder is designed to manage specific infrastructure components or services.
 By organising your Terraform code into modules this promotes modularity and maintainability, allowing for easier management, updates, and reuse across different projects or envs.
 This structure also enhances the scalability and consistency of IaC practices.

 Within the modules folder, I have created a functions folder dedicated to the creation of new functions.
 Inside it, there is a test folder that currently contains a simple unit test.
 This folder is intended to also accommodate integration tests for subsequent functions.
-Thoroughly testing these functions before deployment is crucial to ensure their functionality and prevent the deployment of faulty function apps.
+Thoroughly testing these functions before deployment is crucial to ensure their functionality and prevent the deployment of faulty FAs.

 ***note: Ideally, these tests should be written in a Jenkins shared library (seperate repo) and said sharedlib called in the Jenkinsfile.
 This approach would enhance the clarity and readability of the code, ensuring a streamlined and efficient testing process. ***